 Juvenile Justice Leadership Network

-In partnership with the Council of Juvenile Correctional Administrators and the Public Welfare Foundation, CJJR hosts a Juvenile Justice Leadership Network designed to provide public juvenile justice agency leaders a convenient and comfortable “place” to have open and honest dialogues on juvenile justice reform issues.
+In partnership with the Council of Juvenile Justice Administrators and the Public Welfare Foundation, CJJR hosts a Juvenile Justice Leadership Network designed to provide public juvenile justice agency leaders a convenient and comfortable “place” to have open and honest dialogues on juvenile justice reform issues.
 This collaboration facilitates the convening on an informal basis of a small group of progressive and innovative public agency juvenile justice probation and correctional leaders at the state and local levels, to discuss their work in a safe environment, one that allows them to discuss their successes, failures and ongoing challenges.

 Leaders considered for the Juvenile Justice Leadership Network have shown the ability to lead a progressive reform agenda – designed at least in part to reduce the institutionalization of juveniles and develop a more comprehensive continuum of care in their state or local agency.
 These leaders have demonstrated a commitment, no matter how short or long the tenure in their position, to undertaking progressive reforms.
 This Network is a small, closed group that does not accept self nominations or nominations of others for participation.